Rasmussen Poll Of Trump Approval Rating Today Is Heavily Contradicted

 Meanwhile, as those polls were being taken, Americans were taking to the streets in 150 cities across America this weekend.
 The numbers of the Pew Research and Marist polls this weekend were paralleled by actions of voters present at the Trump Tax Day march, where protesters were asking Trump to show his taxes.

 Reuters reports that “tens of thousands” marched to demand Trump release his tax returns.
-Trump has repeatedly said that Americans do not care about this issue, in an effort to excuse himself from releasing them.
+Trump has repeatedly said that Americans do not care about this issue in an effort to excuse himself from releasing them.
 He has also said that his taxes are under audit and that this is why he can’t release them.

-But Kellyanne Conway, counselor to the president refuted this herself saying that’s not why he’s not releasing them reported Vox in January.
-She said, unless Congress makes Trump release them, he won’t.
+But Kellyanne Conway, the counselor to the president, refuted this herself, saying that’s not why he’s not releasing them, reported Vox in January.
+She said that unless Congress makes Trump release them, he won’t.

-The Senate Intelligence Committee investigating Trump Russia allegations has said, that day may come with a subpoena.
-Also, a Quinnipiac University poll in August 2016 refutes Trump’s claims that Americans do not want to see his tax returns.
+The Senate Intelligence Committee investigating Trump-Russia allegations has said that day may come with a subpoena.
+Also, a Quinnipiac University poll in August of 2016 refutes Trump’s claims that Americans do not want to see his tax returns.
 In that poll, 74 percent of Americans, Democrats and Republicans alike, want to see his tax returns.

 A Fox News poll in September 2016 revealed that 60 percent of voters, Republicans and Democrats alike, believe Trump is hiding something in his tax returns and that this is the real reason he is not showing them.